tomisenbarger/cv/cv.md

 CRISPR
 Nucleic acid amplification
 Natural products discovery
-Therapeutic use of psychedelic drugs
+Therapeutic use of psychedelic compounds
 Culture-independent identification and analysis of microbes
 Phylogenics and molecular evolution
 Nucleic acid and protein diagnostics